Design & Production Courses

 DEP 6081

-Arts in Context: Period Styles of Music
+Arts in Context: Period Styles of Music2 credits

 This course is a study of the history of music and how different musical cultures evolved and influenced one another over time.
 The focus of this study is to help sound designers utilize music in their designs in a way that appropriately reflects the story being told.
+Graduate students will be required to complete coursework appropriate to a graduate level of study.

 DEP 6088

-1 to 3 credits
+Independent Study1 to 3 credits

 This course is a rigorous independent study by one student in a topic, skill, or process within the areas covered by the School of Design and Production, under the supervision of an appropriate faculty member.
 An Independent Study Contract detailing the readings, study materials, projects and/or activities and the methods of evaluation is required.
 This course can be repeated for credit.
 Prerequisite(s): Permission of instructor and permission of the Assistant Dean of Academics of School of D&P.